kaveman22/kaveman-recipes/scripts/README.md

 - Ensure Tesseract is properly installed and in your PATH
 - For better results with specific videos, you may need to adjust preprocessing in the script

-### YouTube API Issues
+### YouTube Scraping Issues
-- If you get API errors, check your API key and quota limits
-- YouTube API has daily quotas that may limit the number of videos you can process
+- If descriptions aren't being extracted correctly, YouTube may have changed their page structure
+- Try updating the selectors in the `get_video_description` function
+- YouTube may temporarily block requests if too many are made in a short time

 ### Environment Variables
 - If environment variables aren't being recognized, ensure your `.env` file is in the scripts directory